grace-notes/website/contents/topics/mental-attitude.md

 ---
-title: Mental Attitude
+title: "Mental Attitude"
+pdf: "mentalattitude.pdf"
-description: A thorough article on the problems of mental attitude and how to grow into stability in the Christian Way of Life; how to have a relaxed mental attitude; how to avoid many kinds of neurosis.
+description: "Mental Attitude - [PDF] A thorough article on the problems of mental attitude and how to grow into stability in the Christian Way of Life; how to have a relaxed mental attitude; how to avoid many kinds of neurosis."
 template: lesson.jade
 ---